ocelot-cloud/docs/content/docs/legal/eula.md

 When downloading content using the Products, you assume all risks.
 The content may reference third-party sources, and you accept responsibility for assessing their safety and legality.

 ### 1.4 Warranty Disclaimer
-The Products are provided “as is,” without warranties of any kind, express or implied.
+The Products are provided "as is," without warranties of any kind, express or implied.
 The Maintainer disclaims all implied warranties, including merchantability, fitness for a particular purpose, and non-infringement.
 We reserve the right to provide (or not provide) support, maintenance, or updates for the Products at our sole discretion.

 ### 1.5 Limitation of Liability
 To the fullest extent permitted by law, the Maintainer is not liable for any direct or indirect damages related to your use or inability to use the Products.
 This does not limit liability for intentional misconduct or gross negligence where required by law.